-PlayZX is an Android application which lets you select from thousands of Sinclair ZX Spectrum games and play them through the headphone jack to load them onto your Speccy.
+PlayZX is an Android application that lets you select from thousands of Sinclair ZX Spectrum games and play them through the headphone jack to load them onto your Speccy.
 You can also select your local (on the device) files, convert them to sound files, and then play them.
-This way you can load games for not only the ZX Spectrum micro but also a few other retro computers that have a compatible audio jack.
+This way, you can load games for the ZX Spectrum micro and a few other retro computers with a compatible audio jack.

 Stuff from the past.